tbidne/nix-hs-tools/README.md

     - [Help](#help)
     - [Version](#version)

-This repository contains a list of haskell development tools, provided by nix.
+# Motivation

+In general, for a given tool, we provide two benefits over using the tool directly:

+1. The tool itself i.e. no external dependencies required other than `nix`.
+2. Common logic "on top" that is useful.

+For example, for `ormolu`, not only do we provide the executable itself, we also run it recursively on all files in a given directory.
+The default behavior is for `ormolu` to run on files individually, so we judge this to be an ergonomic improvement.

+We cannot always satisfy the first requirement.
+For example, the `haddock` tool requires `cabal` and `ghc` to be on the `$PATH` because we cannot hope to provide both in such a way that will work for an arbitrary project.
+In this case, the extra logic (i.e. `2`) is what is useful, so we consider this acceptable.

-# Tools
+# Introduction

 In the usage descriptions, `<args>` references tool-specific arguments that are passed-through.
-For example, in ormolu's usage:
+For example, in `ormolu`'s usage:

 ```
 nix run github:tbidne/nix-hs-tools#ormolu -- [--dir PATH] [--no-cabal] <args>